 Co -existence study for the frequency range of 612-652/663-703MHz such as with DTV (if needed)

-Study potential frequency arrangements and conclude the possible implications such as insertion loss, transmitter and receiver characteristics for both the BS and UE, system limitations such as channel bandwidths etc.) of different duplex filter implementations.
+Study potential frequency arrangements and conclude the possible implications (such as insertion loss, transmitter and receiver characteristics for both the BS and UE, system limitations such as channel bandwidths etc.) of different duplex filter implementations.

-Consider options B1 and B2 from AWG LS but other options are not precluded.
+Consider options B1 and B2 from AWG LS [11] but other options are not precluded.